crate/services-docs/docs/reference/glossary.rst

 A cluster has a name, a unique ID, as well as a storage and processing capacity and a number of nodes.
 Note that clusters are also versioned.
-For information on how to deploy a cluster, please see our `tutorial for deploying a CrateDB Cloud cluster from scratch`_.
+For information on how to deploy a cluster, please see the `tutorial for deploying a CrateDB Cloud cluster from scratch`_.

 ..
 SEEALSO::